iShafayet/line-ending-corrector/README.md

 It converts all those pesky `\r\n` (a.k.a `CRLF`) line endings in Microsoft Windows operating systems into the more commonly used and recognized `\n` (a.k.a `CR`).
 Though it lets you do the opposite as well ( converting `CR` to `CRLF` )

+You should definitely have this in your build process especially if someone in your team works from a non UNIX system.

 # Features

 * Supports recusive mode for all files in a directory